firavoyage/blogging/readme.md

 - enthusiasm matters
   - it's much easier to work on things that are exciting to you
   - it might be easier to do big things than small things because of this reason
+  - energy is a necessary input for progress
 - it's important to do things fast
   - you learn more per unit time because you make contact with reality more frequently
   - going fast makes you focus on what's important; there's no time for bullshit
+  - "slow is fake"
+  - a week is 2% of the year
-- the efficient market hypothesis is a lie
+  - time is the denominator
-  - in many cases it's more accurate to model the world as 500 people than 8 billion
-  - most people are other people
 - where do you get your dopamine?
   - the answer is predictive of your behavior
   - better to get your dopamine from improving your ideas than from having them validated
   - it's ok to get yours from "making things happen"
+- you can do more than you think
+  - we are tied down by invisible orthodoxy
+  - the laws of physics are the only limit
+- stay focused, keep shipping
+  - build early, build always
+  - improve yourself, write solid/simple/stupid code
+  - live in the future and build what's missing
 - i do not know what i may appear to the world
   - but to myself i seem to have been only like a boy playing on the sea-shore
   - and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary
   - whilst the great ocean of truth lay all undiscovered before me
-- stay focused, keep shipping
-  - build early, build always
-  - improve yourself, write solid/simple/stupid code
-  - live in the future and build what's missing
 - knowledge isn't free
   - you have to pay attention
 - i have a small device in my pocket that provides access to nearly the sum total of human knowledge